VictorOps is now Splunk On-Call! Learn More.

 Using time series analysis, a team can completely rewrite the way Detection works in their practice.
 Bringing better fidelity to the measurements, and more reliably actionable alerting when necessary.
 This can materially change the game for anyone trying to reduce MTTR and get more sleep.

 VictorOps actually integrates with Prometheus.
-Check out the integration page to see how you can leverage the power of Prometheus inside VictorOps.
+Check out the integration page or sign up for your own 14-day free trial to see how you can leverage the power of Prometheus inside VictorOps’s incident management software.